 Rick Thompson is an experienced civil trial and appellate attorney who is Board Certified in Civil Appellate Law by the Texas Board of Legal Specialization.

 Formerly an Assistant Solicitor General at the Solicitor General’s Office of the Attorney General of Texas, Rick has successfully presented numerous oral arguments in state appellate courts throughout Texas, including the Supreme Court of Texas, and before the Fifth Circuit Court of Appeals.
 He also has appeared before the United States Supreme Court in several cases.
 Rick’s appellate experience spans many substantive and procedural areas, including state and federal constitutional and jurisdictional issues, as well as administrative and governmental appeals.
-He has particular depth in issues relating to sovereign immunity and in complex family law appeals.
+He has particular depth in issues relating to sovereign immunity.
 Over the course of his career, he has represented clients that include oil and gas companies, governmental entities, and private individuals.

 Rick began his legal career as a litigator.
 Drawing on this background, he represents clients not only in post-trial proceedings and in all facets of the appellate process, but also assists them during the pretrial and trial phases of litigation.
 He is often asked to collaborate with trial counsel to develop and execute pretrial and trial strategies, formulate key dispositive motions, and prepare jury charges.
 Rick also handles supersedeas bond issues and has participated in a number of amicus curiae briefs.